 Translator services outsourced from Rochester have also been offered more frequently to defendants in Geneva.

-“Eye on the Courts” is available online by accessing the Geneva League of Women Voters’ website and print copies are also accessible to those who wish to join their mailing list.
+“Eye on the Courts” is available online by accessing the Geneva League of Women Voters’ website and print copies are also available to those who wish to join their mailing list.

 The Geneva Court Watching Coordinating Committee is actively seeking new volunteers to continue cultivating transparency and accountability for Ontario County’s judicial system.